GTAmodding/gta3script-specs/SPECIFICATION.md

 There is no short-circuit evaluation.
 All conditional statements in a conditional list are executed.
 They are also executed in order.

-If the primary statement of a conditional statement is a expression with a operator of type `=`, equality comparision is choosen over assignment.
+If the primary statement of a conditional statement is a expression with a operator of type `=`, equality comparision is chosen over assignment.

 ### Selection Statements